pappuks/medical-image-codec/README.md

 Test Command:
 `go test -benchmem -run=^$ -benchtime=200x -bench ^BenchmarkDeltaRLEFSECompress$ mic`

 __Observation : Faster RAM has a big impact on performance.
-Any machine with DDR5 RAM gives better performance__
+For example any machine with DDR5 RAM gives better performance as compared to older machine, even if the older machine has higher number of cores__

 ```
 c7g.metal